deveaswj/Infinite-Wumpus/README.md

 - Levels and rooms procedurally generated "as needed"
 - Travel between rooms and levels
+  - For every room with stairs leading down, generate a corresponding room below it with stairs leading up
 - Collectable items
   - Donuts
   - Treasures